 A Wyalusing, PA., establishment is now recalling nearly 30,000 pounds of fresh ground beef products because they have the potential to be contaminated with Salmonella Enteritidis, a potentially deadly foodborne pathogen.
 The problem with the beef in question was identified during the course of an ongoing investigation of a multi-state outbreak of salmonella involving at least 33 patients in seven states.
 Signs and symptoms of salmonella food poisoning (salmonellosis) include diarrhea (which may be watery or bloody), abdominal cramps, and fever within 12 to 72 hours after contaminated food is ingested.

 Free Cargill Ground Beef Recall Lawsuit Evaluation: If you or a loved one developed salmonella food poisoning (salmonellosis) after eating Cargill ground beef included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Cargill Meat Solutions and we can help.
+You may be entitled to compensation by filing a lawsuit against Cargill Meat Solutions and we can help.

 What’s the problem?